-Summers in high school my father and I would fly New York from Texas so my father could race his sailboat at the Babylon Yacht Club on Long Island.
+Summers in high school my father flew us to New York from Texas so he could race his sailboat at the Babylon Yacht Club on Long Island.
 He won nearly every single race.
-If you win the national championship, you get to have three chevrons on your mainsail.
-My father always had those three chevrons on his sail.
+If you win the national championship, get three chevrons on your mainsail.
+My father had those three chevrons.
 He would saunter up, slightly drunk, to collect silver trophies for all the preliminary races in the summertime.
+I loved watching him win.
+It was fun, exhilarating.
+This was MY dad and he won and won and won.

-My cousin is a member of that same yacht club.
-On his deathbed my father gave my cousin Sean his raven, a boat my dad named for my mother, Doodle Bug.
-He never changed the name of his boat.
+My cousin is still a member of that same yacht club.
+From his deathbed my father gave my cousin Sean his raven, a boat my dad named for my mother, Doodle Bug.
+My dad never changed the name of his boat.
 I discovered that my mother never changed her married name.
-She died with my father’s name on her Social Security card.
+She died with my father’s name on her Social Security card; my dad died with her name on his boat.

-For the raven national championships, during the practice race, it’s bad luck to win the practice race.
-No one ever crosses the finish line.
+For the raven national championships it’s bad luck to win the practice race.
+No one ever crosses the finish line during the practice race.
 One year my dad decided to cross it.
 There was a spiritual gasp as he chose to win the practice race.
 My dad won every single race in the championship that year, 7 in a row.

 I am my cousin’s guest at the yacht club several times during my stay on Long Island as I rescue my mother.
-I sit in that same sandbox where he and I played and watch his children play.
+I sat in that same sandbox where Sean and I played and I watch his children play.
 I walk my little nieces on the docks and show them how we used to catch blue clawed crabs that hung on the bulkheads.
 The bathroom in the clubhouse has that same oil paint smell and I swear the curtains are the same.

-My cousin is moving to Australia.
-He will rent out the house where I am camped in the basement.
-Hence, he has parties and visits from far flung members of our clan.
-One night about 10 days before he departs the US, my cousin hosts a birthday party for one of his little daughters at the yacht club.
-I sit on the deck of the clubhouse and watch the ocean.
+My cousin was moving to Australia that year.
+He was preparing to rent out his private house where I camped in the basement.
+Hence, he had parties and visits from far flung members of our clan who came to say good bye to him.
+One night about 10 days before Sean departed the US, he hosted a birthday party for one of his little daughters at the yacht club.
+I sat on the deck of the clubhouse and watched the ocean.
+My work on Long Island was coming to a close.
+Soon I’d drive my mother to Georgia and go home to Qatar.

-It’s September.
-Summer ended abruptly.
-It’s cold, windy, and raining.
-The bay is crashing against the shore.
-I’ve shown up for the party but now I want to leave.
-I trot briskly to the rental car but just as I hit the gravel lot with those same white painted posts with the chain between, I swerve over to the sidewalk.
-Tonight, for the first time since childhood, in a chilly, partial sprinkle, I think I’ll go on past the swimming pool and have a look at the boat yard.
-I’ve been watching the giant hoist looming there over the back of the pool, every time I’ve been at this club, but I haven’t had the desire to go see the shipyard.
+I trotted briskly to the rental car but just as I hit the gravel lot with those same white painted posts with the chain between, I swerved over to the sidewalk.
+Tonight, for the first time since childhood, in a chilly, partial sprinkle, I wanted to go on past the swimming pool and have a look at the boat yard.
+I’d been watching the giant hoist looming there over the back of the pool, every time I’d been at this club, but I hadn’t had the desire to go see the shipyard.
+A dog nearly killed me in a shipyard.
+Then I watched a man nearly die in this shipyard.

-When I was about 6 the electricity of that hoist misfired.
-One day a man grasped that hoist hook and somehow there was electricity running through the chain into the hook.
+I was about 6.
+I was there for the day.
+The electricity of that hoist misfired.
+A man had jokingly grasped that hoist hook and electricity ran through the chain into the hook.
 The man started wriggling savagely.
 I didn’t understand why he didn’t let go.
 My uncle ran up to the dangling man and leapt, body slamming him, knocking him off the hoist onto the gravel yard.
 My uncle saved his life.
+My uncle the loser.
+My uncle saved a man.
+He did not get a trophy.

 My last email with my father’s brother I begged him to consider the possibility of God – I knew he was near death.
 I asked him to at least consider the option of apologizing for beating his two sons when they were young, one of them nearly to death.
-He sends me back a one line letter telling me I’ll have to atone for the flagrantly wasteful life I’ve lived.
+He sent me back a one line letter telling me I’ll have to atone for the flagrantly wasteful life I’ve lived as the poiled, self-centered child of a rich man.
 He died days later.

 My father died of his alcoholism too, long before his elder brother, but in my dad’s case he elected to do it from a suite in a hospital.
 Many people crowded into the rooms for weeks as my father slowly died, my father playing the host all the way up until the end.
 He gave extravagant gifts away.
 He continued to tell jokes with swagger.
 He sang songs from Camelot.
-And I knew, as I always had known, that he was, behind it all, a frightened man, a man who had no idea that his Rolexes, his boats, his houses, his cars, they were not going to make him feel important.
+And I knew, as I always had known, that he was, behind it all, a frightened man, a man who had no idea that his Rolexes, his boats, his houses, his cars, they were not going to make him feel important; these were all as impotent as his trophies.
+You can’t eat a trophy like a fucking vitamin pill.
+Trophies don’t have magical powers.

 As I walk to the boat yard I nod at the water fountain.
 It’s exactly the one that was there before.
 And the lockers with the numbers.
 All the same.
 The game room where we bought cherry soda that wasn’t very tasty; where we never played ping pong, or even hung out, all still the same.
 I enter the boatyard in the wet moonlight and stand there listening.